Monodromy of Codimension-One Sub-Families of Universal Curves: Monodromy Theorems

 \item if $D$ is an irreducible divisor in $X$ and $E \to D$ is a dominant morphism from a smooth variety to $D$, then the image of $\pi_1(E,e_o)^\wedge \to \Sp_g(\Zhat)$ is a finite index subgroup of $\Sp_g(\Zhat)$.

 \end{enumerate} \end{theorem}

 The assumptions are satisfied when $X=\X_M^N$.
 The case where $M=\A_g[\ell]$ is an analogue of Theorem~\ref{thm:weak-density} for principally polarized abelian varieties.

-\begin{proof} Borel's computation of the stable cohomology of arithmetic group implies that for all $g\ge 3$ and $\ell \ge 1$, $H^1(\A_g[\ell],\Z)$ vanishes and $H^2(\A_g[\ell],\Z)$ is finitely generated of rank 1.
+\begin{proof} Borel's computation of the stable cohomology of arithmetic groups \cite{borel:coho} (see also \cite[Thm.~3.2]{hain:torelli}) implies that for all $g\ge 3$ and $\ell \ge 1$, $H^1(\A_g[\ell],\Z)$ vanishes and $H^2(\A_g[\ell],\Z)$ is finitely generated of rank 1.
 The exact sequence (\ref{eqn:pic}) now implies that $\Pic A_g[m]$ is finitely generated of rank $\le 1$ for all $m\ge \ell$.
 But since the the determinant of the Hodge bundle has non-trivial Chern class, it follows that $\Pic\A_g[m]$ has rank 1 for all $m\ge \ell$.
 This implies that the members of

 satisfy the hypotheses of Theorem~\ref{thm:strictness}.
 The rest of the proof is almost identical with that of Theorem~\ref{thm:density_curves} and is left to the reader. \end{proof}